 Growing Citrus in Containers

-8 minute read
+10 minute read

 Citrus trees are especially suited for container growing as they can be kept at manageable sizes.
-Growing citrus in containers allow gardeners to overcome poor soil conditions or limited space in a landscape.
+Growing citrus in containers allows gardeners to overcome poor soil conditions or limited space in a landscape.
 People enjoy their trees in decorative pots on a patio or apartment balcony.
 Many growers have cold winters and bring their citrus indoors during freezing weather.
 These tips can help you on the way to successful citrus growing in containers.

 For our more experienced growers, all of your favorite Oranges, Mandarins, Lemons, Limes, Kumquats, and Grapefruits will grow wonderfully in a container.
+Grafted semi-dwarf citrus trees can reach 6-10 feet tall in containers, but pruning will keep them more compact if you'd like a smaller tree.

 Selecting Planting Containers